 ― Marcel Proust

-Now, this is a bit of a weird one since it’s not strictly about travel.
-Actually, what Proust wants to say is that opening your mindset is more important than the journey itself.
-My opinion is slightly different, however.
-I believe the open mind is something that inevitably comes hand to hand with traveling, and ultimately it’s one of the most pleasant parts of it.
+Now, this is one of the most peculiar travel quotes here because it’s not strictly about travel.
+What Proust is trying to say is that opening your mindset is more important than the journey itself.
+My opinion is slightly different.
+I believe the open mind is something that inevitably comes hand to hand with traveling, and ultimately it’s one of the biggest benefits you get after every trip.

 5. “Travel far enough, you meet yourself.”